papivot/tkgs-autoscaler/Readme.md

 Note: some specific `roles` and `rolebindings` are required for Autoscaler to run.
 To configure these, you need to deploy the `authz.yaml` file from within the control plane node of the Supervisor cluster.
 This additional requirement is due to the access limitations that have been enforced in WCP.

+---
+### Autoscaling Logic
+(Use this project only if the logic meets your requirements)
+* SCRIPT_FREQ_MIN - determines in minutes how often the reconciliation loop is executed.
+Smaller values may lead to more aggressive scale-up and scale-down.
+* NAMESPACE - The Supervisor Cluster namespace where the Autoscaler will run and autoscale the Workload clusters.
+* EXCLUDE_CLUSTER - List of clusters you would like to exclude from the Autoscaling consideration within the namespace.
+* MAX_NODE_COUNT and MIN_NODE_COUNT - The allowed maximum and minimum worker node count that the Autoscaler will scale up or down.
+* MAX_TOTAL_CPU and MAX_TOTAL_MEM -

+*Scale-up* -

 The outputs of the autoscaler is similer to this -